Three Seas Class of 2012 Experiences

 Students from the class of 2012 created an amazing video of their time in Panama.
 They stated, “For 3 amazing months a group of 19 marine biology grad and undergrad students lived at the Smithsonian Tropical Research Institute studying in Northeastern University’s Three Seas Program.
 We saw amazing creatures, learned/studied/stressed a ton, and most importantly, had a freaking awesome time.
 With the help of my fellow students, I compiled a video documenting our time in glorious sunny Panama.
 Enjoy ”

-Complied by Sonia Ahrabi-Nejad, EW XXVII
+Complied by Sonia Ahrabi-Nejad, Three Seas 2011

 This week marks the end of the undergraduates’ time in the Three Seas Program, and the graduate students only have one week-long ethics class left with our Marine Ecology professor from Nahant, Matt Bracken.
 As the final blog post I wanted to capture the best parts of this year to leave us all with fond memories.